jware-solutions/neo-react-semantic-ui-range/README.md

 ## Development

 Any PR is welcome!
-You can run Storybook to play and test your changes:
+A typical roadmap to contribute would be:

 1. Install dependencies with `npm i` or `yarn install`
+1. Fix a bug, add a new feature or make some changes.
-1. Run Storybook: `npm run storybook`
+1. Run Storybook to play and test: `npm run storybook`
+1. Check if all linter rules are covered: `npm run lint`
+1. To build the entire package we use [Rollup][rollup]: `npm run build`
+1. Make a PR.

 ## License